Last Updated on 26 May 2022

 From a less literal perspective, what other “audio landscapes” are being created for your customers?
 What other things do they hear that enhance (or not) the story being told with your business?

 Example: Grocery Store

-As part of their improved customer service strategy a regional grocery store recently enacted a policy of asking every single customer, “Do you need help out with this today?”
+As part of their improved customer service strategy, a regional grocery store recently enacted a policy asking every single customer, “Do you need help out with this today?”
 So, as they were commanded, each clerk asks…

 That track has been selected, arranged, and recorded (trained)… but isn’t enhancing their story.